Got an empty house sell? My parents moved suddenly before we could get their house listed.

 Chances are you have a lamp or two that you could live without for a few weeks.
 I ripped artwork off my walls and borrowed lamps.
 I knew the art went with my style and the same for the lamps.

 More lighting is always better when you are trying to sell your house.
 If you don’t have spare lamps go to Target and IKEA and you can get inexpensive lamps.
 You can also find great discount art and lighting at Homegoods, Marshalls and TJ Max.
+If you want to read more about getting deals on lighting check out this article.

 What To Do with Furniture After the house sells?